 During your period, it is important to frequently change your periodic protections such as tampons, sanitary napkins or panty liners.
 The lack of breathability of these products can provide optimal conditions for the growth of bacteria. the menstrual blood, when released by the body, attracts various organisms which multiply in the heat of the blood and cause irritation, rashes or urinary tract infections.
 Changing sanitary napkins or tampons regularly stops the growth of these organisms and prevents infections.
 Leaving a tampon too long can, for example, expose a risk of toxic shock syndrome.

-La menstrual panties is a way to external hygienic protection ultra comfortable, breathable and very discreet.
-Absorbent technology, directly integrated into the menstrual panties, allows you to live your period serenely without risk of leaks while maintaining good personal hygiene.
-In addition, the menstrual panties exponentially reduce the environmental nuisance caused by sanitary napkins or plastic tampons.
+La Period Panties is a way to external hygienic protection ultra comfortable, breathable and very discreet.
+Absorbent technology, directly integrated into the period panties, allows you to live your period serenely without risk of leaks while maintaining good personal hygiene.
+In addition, the period panties exponentially reduce the environmental nuisance caused by sanitary napkins or plastic tampons.
 These different layers of fabric guarantee protection against leaks, odors and humidity.
 They are also washable and reusable which allows them to be used for years.

 Good Toilet Hygiene